nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The proposed remark mechanism will be facilitated by a pop-up text box.
 This will allow users to format their remarks however they like, rather than being restricted to a single line in the command line (current implementation).

 #### General Design Considerations

-In order to make this feature as versatile as possible, the `remark` feature should consider formatted inputs (eg. new lines to separate paragraphs). <br>
+In order to make this feature as versatile as possible, the `remark` feature should consider formatted inputs (eg. new lines to separate paragraphs).

 Additionally, the command line only provides a restricted view and input option for users, hence it does not support formatted remarks.

 **Aspect: Command input format**